 Absolutely!
 Because of our unique partnership with Childcare Aware, each of these trainings offers 2 STARS hours just for participating.
 There is not cost for the STARS hours or the training and you will walk away with practical ideas you can use in your program the very next day!

-January brought us another expert, as Laine _______, an occupational therapist with Richland, shared information about large and small motor development, focusing on skills for writing.
+January 2013 brought us another expert, as an occupational therapist shared information about large and small motor development, focusing on skills for writing.
 To continue with the idea of writing, Karen Weakley shared simple strategies on building writing skills as part of children learning to read.

-The February topic will brought back Michelle Fickle, offering strategies for building early literacy with children and families, and a creative twist, with Rachel Blake, a district music teacher, demonstrating literacy development through music.
+The February 2013 topic discussed by Michelle Fickle, offered strategies for building early literacy with children and families, and a creative twist, with Rachel Blake, a district music teacher, demonstrating literacy development through music.

 We know that children do much better in school if we are able to meet their special needs at a young age.
 A conversation with a resource person in the Special Programs department may help you decide whether or not a referral for special education is needed and how to approach the parent with your concerns.
 To begin this conversation, contact Nicki Blake in the Early Learning Department at 967-6072 or Bonnie Wickler in Special Programs at 967-6057.